Chaudhry and Sons

-Chaudhry and Sons is a 2022 Pakistani romantic family comedy drama television series produced by Abdullah Kadwani and Asad Qureshi under banner 7th Sky Entertainment.
-It is written by Saima Akram Chaudhry and features Imran Ashraf and Ayeza Khan in leading roles with a supporting cast of Sohail Ahmed, Irsa Ghazal, Madiha Rizvi, Asma Abbas, Yasir Nawaz, Beenish Chohan, Noor ul Hassan and Shagufta Ijaz.
+Chaudhry and Sons is a 2022 Pakistani romantic family comedy drama television series produced by Abdullah Kadwani and Asad Qureshi under the 7th Sky Entertainment banner.
+It is written by Saima Akram Chaudhry and features Imran Ashraf and Ayeza Khan in lead roles with a supporting cast of Sohail Ahmed, Irsa Ghazal, Madiha Rizvi, Asma Abbas, Yasir Nawaz, Beenish Chohan, Noor ul Hassan and Shagufta Ijaz.

-The series aired on Har Pal Geo as Ramadan and Eid al-Fitr special, having daily-basis episodes from 3 April to 5 May 2022.
+The series aired on Har Pal Geo as Ramadan and Eid al-Fitr special, with daily episodes from 3 April to 5 May 2022.